Bossy Demands & Attention Seeking

 The best thing about choosing a head rest behavior as your "I need something" alert, is it is QUIET!
 A persistent bark alert is a real pain when you are on the phone or if you live in an apartment with thin walls!
 A persistent "how heavy can I make my head and how long shall I stare at you" long-duration head rest, can be quietly reinforced with a stroke if you can't respond right away and will only be noticed by you!

-NOTE: Through the entire process of teaching an appropriate alert, we ignore any unwanted behavior and put our total focus on showing him what DOES work to get his needs met.
+Through the entire process of teaching an appropriate alert, we ignore any unwanted behavior and put our total focus on showing him what DOES work to get his needs met.
 The old annoying attention-seeking behaviors gradually fade from lack of reinforcement.
+It simply runs out of gas and is replaced by what DOES work.
 There will be occasional recurrences, and even major extinction bursts (temper tantrums) when your dog is over-tired or over-stimulated.
-But these, too, will fade with practice and maturity, as long as you don't also fall into your old habits of paying attention to behaviors you don't want!
+But these, too, will fade with practice and maturity, as long as you don't also fall into YOUR old habits of paying attention to behaviors you don't want!

 See also: Video links on using the head rest for low-stress grooming and vet care in the right column of our Behavior FAQ page!